 Historical Notes for this Recipe:

-These tasty breakfast tacos with breakfast sausage and peppers were first posted September 2015; the recipe was updated and improved April 2020.
+These tasty breakfast tacos with breakfast sausage and peppers were first posted September 2015; the recipe was last updated in 2022.